canonical/lxd/doc/cloud-init.md

   template: cloud-init-network.tpl
 ```

-Therefore, either when you create or copy a container it gets a newly rendered
+Therefore, either when you create or copy an instance it gets a newly rendered
 network configuration from a pre-defined template.

 cloud-init uses the network-config file to render the relevant network
 configuration on the system using either ifupdown or netplan depending
 on the Ubuntu release.

-The default behavior is to use a DHCP client on a container's eth0 interface.
+The default behavior is to use a DHCP client on an instance's eth0 interface.

 In order to change this you need to define your own network configuration
 using user.network-config key in the config dictionary which will override